A Holland Park Walk

 Continue through the covered walkway lined with murals

-Walk through the formal gardens exiting at the far corner then go left along the path
+Exit at the far corner then go left along the path

 The Yucca Lawn is on the right

-Take the path to the right to the Kyoto Garden and walk through this.
 On exiting go to the right then across the junction to the Wildlife Pond.
 Go left along the Chestnut Walk then left at the end.
 Take the middle path then cut across the West Lawn to the other side of the Orangery.
 Bear right towards the tennis courts and exit into Abbotsbury Road.
 Go left then first left around Ilchester Place.
 Go right along Melbury Road.

 Go left into Addison Road and first left along Holland Park Road

-More artists lived here including Lord Leighton whose former home is open to the public
+More artists lived here including Lord Leighton

 Go right at Melbury Road and right along Kensington High Street.
 Cross and go left then second left around Edwards Square.
-Go right then first left at Pembroke Sqaure.
+Go right then first left at Pembroke Square.
 Go right at Earls Court Road then left along Stratford Road.
 At the end go left into Marloes Road

 On the right is the former workhouse which became a hospital before being converted into flats.